Support and information

 Producers of fishing gear must report to the Environmental Protection Agency every year, no later than 31 March.
 The reporting must be done via the Environmental Protection Agency's E-service.

-The reporting needs to contain information on how many products the producer has released on the Swedish market during the immediately preceding calendar year and must be stated by weight.
+The report needs to contain information on the full weight of fishing gear containing plastics the producer has released on the Swedish market during the immediately preceding calendar year

 Even those fishing gear that contains only very small amounts of plastic must be included in the reporting of fishing gear that has been placed on the Swedish market.